JanardhanEJ/janardhanej1906-placement-cell/README.md

 ## Environment Variables

-Before running the application locally, create a .env file at the root of your project and configure the following environment variables:
+Before running the application locally, create a .env file under the config directory of your project and configure the following environment variables:

 1. **PORT**: Port number the application will listen on.
 2. **DB_URL**: MongoDB database connection URL String.